 A: One common reason for setting up a trust, rather than a will, is to avoid court proceedings and probate.

 A Last Will must be filed with the County Surrogates Office of the county where the deceased person resided in order in to be probated, meaning they become public documents.
 Probate is generally not costly and time-consuming.
-If the will is contested, probate can sometimes taking as long as a couple years.
+If the will is contested, probate can sometimes take as long as a couple years.
 If there is a will contest or contentious family relatives, delays can be longer.
 A trust avoids probate if not contested.

 The use of a will is more common in states like New Jersey with simpler probate procedures.
 These are no court hearings with an uncontested will.
 Usually the presence of only one person , often the executor or a family member is required to probate a will.